Skip to content

 SHUTDOWNPlugin is executing its shutdown() method

-DISABLEDPlugin has been shut down or failed to initialize
+DISABLEDPlugin has been shut down cleanly

 Your plugin class should override these methods to participate in the lifecycle: